wangxiaoxuan273/local-csi-driver/docs/user-guide.md

    helm install local-csi-driver oci://localcsidriver.azurecr.io/local-csi-driver/local-csi-driver --version 0.0.1-latest --namespace kube-system --wait --atomic
    ```

+Only one instance of local-csi-driver can be installed per cluster.

 ## Creating a StorageClass

 To create a StorageClass for the local-csi-driver, apply the following YAML: